 - Try to leave your problems at the bedroom door.

 If you have been suffering from insomnia for an extended period of time, see your doctor or a health professional for advice.
+There are also evidence-based online programs designed to improve sleep.

 Insomnia means difficulty with either falling or staying asleep.
 Usually, people keep themselves awake by worrying about going to sleep.
 Insomnia can be treated at home, but chronic or long-term sleep problems may need professional treatment.